-(If any item is marked FAILED write comment 1) CHECK THE WORK AREA NEAR AND AROUND THE HOIST AND HOISTWAY IS FREE PASS FAIL N/A - 1 FROM OBSTRUCTIONS, CLUTTER, AND TRIP HAZARDS.
-2) CONFIRM THE POWER SOURCE HAS NOT CHANGED 3) CHECK THAT THE POWER CORD EXTENSIONS ARE PROPERLY PLUGGED INTO THE - 0) POWER SOURCE 4) CHECK THAT THE CONTROL/ELECTRICAL BOX IS PROPERLY CONNECTED TO THE ., MOTOR PACK 5) CHECK THAT THE HANDHELD CONTROL PENDANT IS PROPERLY CONNECTED TO , THE CONTROL/ELECTRICAL BOX 6) CONFIRM THE TOP AND BOTTOM MOTOR PACK FLIP RETAINER LOCKS ARE LOCKED IN PLACE SECURING THE MOTOR PACK TO THE LADDER TRACK SECTION 7) CHECK TO MAKE SURE THE PINS SECURING THE CARRIER BASKET TO THE UNIVERS SAL CARRIAGE ARE INSERTED COMPLETELY AND CONTAIN SAFETY PIN LOCKS.
-8) CONFIRM THE SLIDING HEAD IS LOCKED IN PLACE SECURED TO THE LADDER TRACI SECTION AND NO HIGHER THAN THE LAST SCAFF-CLAMP 9) CHECK THAT ALL GUIDE ROLLERS ARE PRESENT ON THE UNIVERSAL CARRIAGE VISUALLY INSPECT ALL GUIDE ROLLERS ON THE UNIVERSAL CARRIAGE TO NOTICE UNEVEN WEAR WHICH MAY INDICATE THE UNIVERSAL CARRIAGE IS NOT TRACKING PROPERLY ON THE LADDER TRACK AND ENSURE THE ROLLERS MOVE FREELY 11) CHECK THAT ALL SPRINGS ARE IN PLACE ON THE EMERGENCY BRAKE ON THE UNIVERSAL CARRIAGE 12) CHECK THAT ALL SPRINGS ARE IN PLACE ON THE SLACK ROPE ASSEMBLY ON THE MOTOR PACK . $\square$ 13) RUN THE SYSTEM UP TO THE TOP AND BACK DOWN VISUALLY INSPECTING THE WIR E ROPE FOR ANY KINKS, BIRDCAGES, OR BREAKAGE.
+PASS FAIL N/A 1.
+CHECK THE WORK AREA NEAR AND AROUND THE HOIST; ENSURE HOISTWAY IS FREE FROM OBSTRUCTIONS, CLUTTER, AND TRIP HAZARDS.
+2. CONFIRM THE POWER SOURCE HAS NOT CHANGED 3.
+CHECK THAT THE POWER CORD EXTENSIONS ARE PROPERLY PLUGGED INTO THE POWER SOURCE 4.
+CHECK THAT THE CONTROL/ELECTRICAL BOX IS PROPERLY CONNECTED TO THE MOTOR PACK 5.
+CHECK THAT THE HANDHELD CONTROL PENDANT IS PROPERLY CONNECTED TO THE CONTROL/ELECTRICAL BOX 6.
+CONFIRM THE TOP AND BOTTOM MOTOR PACK FLIP RETAINER LOCKS ARE LOCKED AND IN PLACE, SECURING THE MOTOR PACK TO THE LADDER TRACK SECTION 7.
+CHECK TO MAKE SURE THE PINS SECURING THE CARRIER BASKET TO THE UNIVERSAL CARRIAGE ARE INSERTED COMPLETELY AND CONTAIN SAFETY PIN LOCKS 8.
+CONFIRM THAT THE SLIDING HEAD IS LOCKED IN PLACE, SECURED TO THE LADDER TRACK SECTION, AND NO HIGHER THAN THE LAST SCAFF-CLAMP 9.
+CHECK THAT ALL GUIDE ROLLERS ARE PRESENT ON THE UNIVERSAL CARRIAGE 10 .
+VISUALLY INSPECT ALL GUIDE ROLLERS ON THE UNIVERSAL CARRIAGE FOR ANY UNEVEN WEAR WHICH MAY INDICATE THE UNIVERSAL CARRIAGE IS NOT TRACKING PROPERLY ON THE LADDER TRACK, AND ENSURE THE ROLLERS MOVE FREELY 11 .
+CHECK THAT ALL SPRINGS ON THE UNIVERSAL CARRIAGE EMERGENCY BRAKE ARE IN PLACE 12 .
+CHECK THAT ALL SPRINGS ON THE MOTOR PACK'S SLACK ROPE ASSEMBLY ARE IN PLACE 13 .
+RUN THE SYSTEM UP TO THE TOP AND BACK DOWN, VISUALLY INSPECTING THE WIRE ROPE FOR ANY KINKS, BIRDCAGES, OR BREAKAGE.
 WIRE ROPE SHOULD BE REPLACED IF DAMAGE IS FOUND

-(If any item is marked FAILED write comment ts in the note se ection) N/A 14) CHECK THAT THE WIRE ROPE IS SPOOLING PROPERLY AND THE WIRE ROPE WILL EVENLY REEVE ON THE DRUM.
-15) ENSURE THE STOP PUSHBUTTON ON THE HANDHELD CONTROL PENDANT SHUTS OFF THE SYSTEM IF PRESSED . 🗆 16) ENSURE THE SYSTEM SHUTS OFF THE UP DIRECTION WHEN THE UNIVERSAL CARRIAGE REACHES THE TOP STOP . 🗆 17) ENSURE THE SYSTEM SHUTS OFF THE DOWN DIRECTION WHEN THE UNIVERSAL CARRIAGE REACHES THE GROUND OR THE BOTTOM STOP 18) ENSURE THE SYSTEM LIFTS, STOPS, AND HOLDS A FULL RATED LOAD.
-19) CHECK TO ENSURE ALL KWIK BOLTS ARE TIGHTENED SECURING THE LADDER TRACE SECTIONS TO ONE ANOTHER AND THE BASE FEET. Κ . 🗆 20) CHECK TO ENSURE ALL SCAFF-CLAMPS ARE TIGHTENED SECURING THE LADDER TRACK TO SCAFFOLDING. . 🗆 21) VERIFY THAT THE PULLEY LOCATED IN THE SLIDING HEAD MOVES FREELY . 📙 VERIFY THAT THE OVERWEIGHT SYSTEM IS CALIBRATED PROPERLY .Ш Ш INSPECT THE TRANSMISSION GEARS BY A CERTIFIED BETAMAX TECHNICIAN FOR ANY SIGNS OF MISSING OR BROKEN GEAR TEETH. . 🗆 24) INSPECT WEAR AND TEAR/USAGE OF THE TRANSMISSION GEARS BY A CERTIFIED 05) BETAMAX TECHNICIAN REPLACE TRANSMISSION SEALS BY CERTIFIED BETAMAX TECHNICIAN INSPECT TRANSMISSION BEARINGS BY CERTIFIED BETAMAX TECHNICIAN CLEAN AND RELUBRICATE THE TRANSMISSION 21) GEAN AND RECORDING THE TRANSMISSION
+Note: If any item is marked FAIL, write comments in the notes sec tion.
+PASS FAIL N/A 14.
+CHECK THAT THE WIRE ROPE IS SPOOLING PROPERLY AND THE WIRE ROPE WILL EVENLY REEVE ON THE DRUM 15.
+ENSURE THE STOP PUSHBUTTON ON THE HANDHELD CONTROL PENDANT SHUTS OFF THE SYSTEM WHEN PRESSED 16.
+ENSURE THE SYSTEM SHUTS OFF WHEN HEADING IN THE UP DIRECTION AND THE UNIVERSAL CARRIAGE REACHES THE TOP STOP 17.
+ENSURE THE SYSTEM SHUTS OFF WHEN HEADING IN THE DOWN DIRECTION AND THE UNIVERSAL CARRIAGE REACHES THE GROUND OR BOTTOM STOP 18.
+ENSURE THE SYSTEM LIFTS, STOPS, AND HOLDS A FULL RATED LOAD 19.
+CHECK TO ENSURE THAT ALL KWIK BOLTS ARE TIGHTENED, SECURING THE LADDER TRACK SECTIONS TO ONE ANOTHER AND THE BASE FEET 20.
+CHECK TO ENSURE ALL SCAFF-CLAMPS ARE TIGHTENED, SECURING THE LADDER TRACK TO SCAFFOLDING 21.
+VERIFY THAT THE PULLEY LOCATED IN THE SLIDING HEAD MOVES FREELY 22.
+VERIFY THAT THE OVERWEIGHT SYSTEM IS CALIBRATED PROPERLY 23.
+INSPECT THE TRANSMISSION GEARS BY A CERTIFIED BETA MAX TECHNICIAN FOR ANY SIGNS OF MISSING OR BROKEN GEAR TEETH 24.
+INSPECT WEAR AND TEAR/USAGE OF THE TRANSMISSION GEARS BY A CERTIFIED BETA MAX TECHNICIAN 25.
+REPLACE TRANSMISSION SEALS BY A CERTIFIED BETA MAX TECHNICIAN.
+26. INSPECT TRANSMISSION BEARINGS BY A CERTIFIED BETA MAX TECHNICIAN 27.
+CLEAN AND RELUBRICATE THE TRANSMISSION

-OTES SECTION:

-DMPANY:

-OBSITE ADDRESS:
+OMPANY: JOBSITE ADDRESS:

-SERIAL NUMBER:

-YEAR OF MANUFACTURE:
+EAR OF MANUFACTURE:

-ECHNICIAN NAME: DA TE:
+ECHNICIAN NAME: DATE:

 ECHNICIAN SIGNATURE: